alexanderkiel/env-tools/README.md

   )
 ```

-In the above example, we have defined the function `database` which will initialize the database using the supplied config.
+In the above example, we defined the function `database` which will initialize the database using the supplied config.
 Furthermore we wrote specs for the `database` function.
 We named the spec `:config/database` because we like to use it in a `keys` spec describing the whole config as nested map structure.

 ```clojure
 (s/def ::config